openmrv/MRV/Formatted/Modules_3/3_reponse_design_CEO.md

 ##### **Select your AOI**

-For this exercise we will use the sample selection created earlier and exported as a csv.
+Here we will demonstrate the process using an existing spreadsheet file generated here on OpenMRV under process "Sample data collection".
 This will set the area of interest (AOI) for the project.
 CEO bounds the AOI around the plot locations that you upload.
 Therefore, skip the following instructions to manually draw the AOI.

 These steps are included below for reference.